The best iPad alternatives

 Display: The 3K (2944 x 1840) matte display stands out for note-taking and drawing.
 While limited to a 60Hz refresh rate and 400 nits brightness, the paper-like finish provides an excellent surface for stylus work.
 The included Tab Pen Plus offers 4,096 pressure levels and tilt detection.

 Performance: Powered by a MediaTek Dimensity 7050 processor with 8GB RAM, the Tab P12 is best suited for low-intensity tasks.
-It excels at web browsing, note-taking, streaming, and light drawing, but struggles with demanding creative applications.
-The Android operating system limits software compatibility, making it less suitable for professionals requiring specialized desktop applications.
+In other words, it excels at web browsing, note-taking, streaming, and light drawing, but will struggle with demanding creative applications.
+Plus of course, the Android operating system limits software compatibility.
 However, for students, casual users, and those seeking a portable drawing and note-taking device, it offers excellent value.

-Pricing: Priced at £450 for the matte display version, it represents an affordable alternative to more expensive tablets.
-The included stylus and optional keyboard provide additional flexibility.
+Pricing: Priced at £450 for the matte display version, this tablet represents an affordable alternative to more expensive rivals, especially given that there's an included stylus, and an optional keyboard.

 The best iPad alternative for drawing